vesselinv/fuel-sprockets/README.md

 `require_directory` *path* requires all source files of the same format - Js/Coffee or Css/Scss/Less - in the directory specified by *path*.
 Files are required in alphabetical order.
+Partials (filenames starting with an underscore `_`) and dotfiles `.` are ignored.

 ### The `require_tree` Directive ###

 `require_tree` *path* works like `require_directory`, but operates recursively to require all files in all subdirectories of the directory specified by *path*.
+When using this directive, subfolders are included prior to any files that are direct children of *path* .

 # Supported Compilers #